-Spring has already sprung and today is World Health Day 2017.
-In light of these two events, Service Champions is offering this Spring Cleaning Guide to improve your indoor air quality (IAQ) and your overall health and wellbeing.
+Spring has sprung and today is World Health Day 2021.
+In light of these two events, Service Champions is offering this Spring Cleaning Guide to improve your indoor air quality (IAQ) and your overall health and well-being.

 Additionally, since indoor air is usually more polluted than outdoor air (“indoor levels of pollutants may be 2 to 5 times, and occasionally 100 times higher than outdoors” according to the EPA), it’s especially important that we try to make our indoor environments healthier and less polluted.